Your prospects for a great love life with your long-term partner

 (And deepening your connection, your capacity to savor a good meal, your presence with each other, your mutual love, communication skills, intimacy, appreciation, generosity, etc.)

 Over time, with little effort or drama, your ritual ripens and evolves to be a consistently profound shared experience.
 That becomes the norm.
 Your little home-cooked meal together rivals all but the very best restaurant experience.

-Well your love life can follow a similar path, if you both want it to.
+Well your sex life can follow a similar path, if you both want it to.

 Copyright © 2018 by Ken Blackman.
 All rights reserved.